utkuerkin/Security-Research-Findings/README.md

-Currently working at [Hashlock](https://www.hashlock.com.au) as a Security Researcher
+Currently working at [Hashlock](https://www.hashlock.com.au) as a freelance Security Researcher

 ### Reach out to me on:
 - Twitter/X: [ljjeth](https://x.com/ljjeth)
 - Telegram: @utkuerkin
+Use these platforms to reach out for private audits.

 ## Audit findings can be found in this repo
 ### Profiles: